mikeadossi/hypebeast_clone/README.md

 A clone of the Hypebeast and HBX websites built w/ Node, Postgresql and the Pug template engine.

-Avatar images credited to [FreePik](https://www.flaticon.com/authors/freepik)
+Avatar images credited to [FreePik](https://www.flaticon.com/authors/freepik).
+All HBX and Hypebeast intellectual property is owned by 101 Media Lab Limited.

 ## Setup